airbnb/sssp/doc/index.rst

 listing as a plaintext document, one URL per line.

-Signed redirects to items are, by default, good for ten seconds; but the time can be specified with the ``t`` parameter.
+Signed redirects to items are, by default, good for ten seconds; but the time can be specified with the ``t`` parameter, which accepts a number of seconds or an ISO 8601 date.
 The signed redirect is always a 303 that points directly to Amazon S3.
 If the ``nosign`` parameter is given, the redirect points back to the S3P server; this is the identity for most URLs but can be useful when working with wildcards (see below).

 .. code-block:: text

   GET http://s3p.io/p/a/t/h         # Signed for the default time (10s).
   GET http://s3p.io/p/a/t/h?t=<n>s  # Signed for <n> seconds.
-  GET http://s3p.io/p/a/t/h?t=<t>   # Signed until <t> (in RFC 3339 format).
+  GET http://s3p.io/p/a/t/h?t=<t>   # Signed until <t>.
   GET http://s3p.io/p/a/t/h?nosign  # Just this URL again.

 A PUT to an item sets the item's content; a PUT to a listing sets all the